-AMP is closely aligned with another Ohio statewide municipal power organization, the Ohio Municipal Electric Association ("OMEA"), which is the legislative liaison for the state's municipal electric systems.
+AMP is closely aligned with another Ohio statewide municipal power organization, the Ohio Municipal Electric Association ("OMEA"), which is the legislative liaison for the state's municipal electric systems and for AMP.
 AMP has also facilitated the formation of a number of municipal joint ventures pursuant to Ohio Revised Code § 715.02 and the Ohio Constitution.
-In addition to Ohio Municipal Electric Generating Agency ("OMEGA") Joint Ventures 1, 2, 4, 5 and 6 (See "AMERICAN MUNICIPAL POWER, INC. - Other Projects - JVs 1, 2, 4, 5 and 6; Combustion Turbine Project"), the Municipal Energy Services Agency ("MESA") has also been formed.
+In addition to Ohio Municipal Electric Generating Agency ("OMEGA") Joint Ventures 2, 4, 5 and 6 (See "AMERICAN MUNICIPAL POWER, INC. - Other Projects - JVs 2, 4, 5 and 6; Combustion Turbine Project"), the Municipal Energy Services Agency ("MESA") was also formed.
 Together with AMP employees, MESA provides management and technical services to AMP and its Members.
-AMP and MESA combined employ approximately 170 people.
+AMP and MESA combined employ approximately 175 people.

 AMP purchases wholesale electric power and energy and resells the same to its Members at rates based on cost and a service fee structured to recover AMP's costs.
 AMP also develops alternative power resources for its Members to meet their short- and long-term needs, including generation projects owned or operated by AMP.
-See "AMERICAN MUNICIPAL POWER, INC.-Other Projects" below.
-In 2015, the total cost of power sold or arranged by AMP for its Members, including wholesale power arranged by AMP and power sold by AMP to Members under the power sales contracts relating to AMP's generation projects, was approximately \$1.137 billion, at an average rate of \$73.42/MWh, which rate includes capacity, energy and delivery related services.
+See "AMERICAN MUNICIPAL POWER, INC. - Other Projects" below.
+In 2018, the total cost of power sold or arranged by AMP for its Members, including wholesale power arranged by AMP and power sold by AMP to Members under the power sales contracts relating to AMP's generation projects, was approximately \$1.254 billion, at an average rate of \$60.66/MWh, which rate includes capacity, energy and delivery related services.

-AMP's Energy Control Center monitors loads and transmission availability, dispatches, buys and sells power and energy for its Members, 24 hours a day, 365 days a year and controls AMP and Memberowned generation.
+AMP's Energy Control Center monitors loads, buys and sells power and energy for its Members, 24 hours a day, 365 days a year and controls certain AMP and Member-owned generation.
 In-house engineering, operations, safety, power supply, rate, legal, financial, risk management and environmental staff is available at AMP's headquarters to assist Member communities in addition to performing AMP duties and providing support to the joint ventures.